Skip to content

 What Is a Regex Tester?

-A regex tester lets you write and evaluate regular expressions against sample text in real time, highlighting all matches as you type.
+This regex tester online lets you write and evaluate regular expressions against sample text in real time, highlighting all matches as you type.
 Regular expressions are powerful patterns used in programming for text search, validation, extraction, and replacement.
 Our tester supports JavaScript regex syntax with all standard flags (g, i, m, s, u) and provides match details including capture groups.
 Everything runs locally in your browser for privacy.

 How to Use Regex Tester